henrik42/solo/README.md

 Note that we did not introduce "slots" for the `set-log-level-form` (`logger` and `level`).
-For these we just query the DOM and use them directly without writing them into the `app-state`.
+For these we just query the DOM and use them directly without writing them into the `app-state` (which is something we do not want to do in the future).

        [:input {:type "submit"
                 :on-click